 \subsection{Indicators of resilience in biological systems}

-Thanks to the presence of bistability (or multistability), a biological system can shift abruptly from one state to an alternative stable state at a tipping point \cite{veraart2012recovery}, Once the shift happens, reversing it could be difficult \cite{hutchings2004marine}.
-Thus, finding early warning signals before the catastrophic shift has important implications for preventing biological population collapses by effective human interventions, and the onset of diseases.
-Next, we review studies on detecting effective indicators as early warning signals before biological population collapse and the onset of diseases.
+Due to the presence of bistability or multistability, a biological system can shift abruptly from one state to an alternative stable state at a tipping point \cite{veraart2012recovery}.
+Once the shift has occurred, reversing it may be difficult \cite{hutchings2004marine}.
+Thus, finding early warning signals before the catastrophic shift occurs has important implications for preventing biological population collapses and the onset of diseases by effective human intervention.
+Next, we review studies on detecting effective indicators as early warning signals before biological population collapse and disease onset.